Intersection theory on moduli of disks, open KdV and Virasoro: Line bundles and relative Euler classes

 \begin{thm} When condition~\eqref{eq:cdim} holds, one can find a nowhere vanishing multisection $\mathbf{s}\in\CS$.
 Hence one can define $e\left(E ; \mathbf{s}\right)$.
 Moreover, any two nowhere vanishing multisections of $\CS$ define the same relative Euler class. \end{thm} \begin{definition} When condition~\eqref{eq:cdim} holds, define $e\left(E ; \CS\right)$ to be the relative Euler class $e(E,\s)$ for any $\s \in \CS.$ This notation is unambiguous by the preceding theorem.
 The genus zero \emph{open descendent integrals} are defined by

 when condition~\eqref{eq:cdim} holds.
 Otherwise, they are defined to be zero. \end{definition} The division by the power of $2$ in the preceding definition is only for convenience.
-When $r_0$ of the $a_i$ are equal to $0$, $r_1$ of them equal to $1$, and so on, we sometimes use the notation $\left\langle \tau_0^{r_0}\tau_1^{r_1}\ldots\sigma^k\right\rangle$ or $\left\langle \tau_0^{r_0}\tau_1^{r_1}\ldots\sigma^k\right\rangle^o$ for the above quantity. \begin{rmk} A surprising feature of our construction is the use multisections rather than sections.
+When $r_0$ of the $a_i$ are equal to $0$, $r_1$ of them equal to $1$, and so on, we sometimes use the notation $\left\langle \tau_0^{r_0}\tau_1^{r_1}\ldots\sigma^k\right\rangle_0^o$ for the above quantity by analogy with the widely used notation for the closed correlators.
+When clear from the context, we may drop the genus subscript or the $o$ superscript, and write $\left\langle \tau_0^{r_0}\tau_1^{r_1}\ldots\sigma^k\right\rangle^o$ or $\left\langle \tau_0^{r_0}\tau_1^{r_1}\ldots\sigma^k\right\rangle.$ \begin{rmk} A surprising feature of our construction is the use multisections rather than sections.
 The reason for this is that in general one cannot find a non-vanishing section in $\CS.$ This fact will be transparent later when we calculate intersection numbers.
 We shall see that often the intersection numbers will not be a multiple of the number of components of $\oCM_{0,k,l}.$ However, each component contributes equally to the intersection number, so each component must contribute a non-integer to the intersection number.

 But we want also to understand geometrically what happens.
 Consider the case of $\oCM_{0,5,1}$ and $E = \CL_1^{\oplus 2}.$ For simplicity we illustrate a section of $\CL_1$ as a tangent vector at the interior marked point.
 Consider Figure \ref{fig:why_multi}.
 We may take the interior marked point to be the center of the disk, as a result of the $PSL_2\left(\R\right)$ equivalence relation.
 Let $\Gamma\in\partial\Gamma_{0,5,1}$ be the unique stable graph with two vertices, $v_1,v_2,$ both open, and